 We’ll explain how context gives us the ability to use AI tools to decode trends, identify and quantify new demand spaces and make better predictions.
 Most importantly, we’ll talk about how CI allows us to get past the industry’s perspective on trends, and actually look at the consumer’s unaltered lens to identify new revenue opportunities.

-Register today.
+View the recording.
 Here is what you can expect to learn in this session:

 - Introduction to contextual intelligence - How it makes the difference between being able to understand what people are doing vs. why they’re doing it.

 - How contextual intelligence allows us to decode industry trends and identify the real opportunities that consumers are inadvertently revealing to us online.

 - Specific use-cases to compare and contrast the impact of contextual intelligence on understanding and predicting human behavior.